megawubs/megawubs.github.io/_posts/2015-03-22-setup-laravel-5-development-environment.md

 This file lets you configure your Homestead virtual machine.
 The first three lines are obvious, just up the memory or cpu's when you think you need it.
 The authorize and key parts are for authentication with the virtual machine, if you have made an rsa key once before you probably won't have to do anything here.
-If not, and you are on a Mac or Linux computer you can do it with the following command:
+If not, and you are on a Mac or Linux computer, you can do it with the following command:

 {% highlight bash %}
 $ ssh-keygen -t rsa -C "your@email.com"
 {% endhighlight bash %}

 What's more interesting in the yaml file are the `folders` and `sites` configuration.
-Under `folders` you can set the the `map` key to a local folder on the host machine that's mapped to a folder on the virtual/guest machine.
-I recommend to chose the folder you place all of your laravel sites in.
+Under `folders` you can set the the `map` key to a local folder on the host machine that's mapped to a folder on the guest machine.
+I recommend to chose the folder you place all of your laravel sites/php projects in.
 For me that would be `~/projects/PHP/laravel`.
 The path you provide by `to` will be the path where your code is available inside the virtual machine.
 This is directly used under the `sites` list.
-Here you provide a name for a site (like `andrew.app`) under `map` and under `to` you set the path to the public folder of the site inside the virtual machine.
-So, in the example above it'll be `/home/vagrant/Code/andrew/public` and not `/Users/megawubs/Code/andrew/public`, because the last path is on my host machine and the `to` path needs to be on the guest machine.
+Here we provide the name `andrew.app` under `map` and under `to` we set the path to the public folder of the site inside the virtual machine.
+So, in the example above it'll be `/home/vagrant/Code/andrew/public` and not `/Users/bwubs/Code/andrew/public`, because the last path is on my host machine and the `to` path needs to be on the guest machine.
 Otherwise, Nginx won't be able to find the folder!

 When you are done editing your homestead.yaml file, save it and go back to your terminal.
 We can now proceed with the next step.

 ### Site configuration
 To be able to access your site(s) though your browser, you need to tell the host machine that the url `http://andrew